 Whatever the exact reason may be, it is important that you minimize the margin of error in the recording of work hours.
-This is essential for correct payroll handling.
+This is essential for correct payroll calculation.

 You also have to consider legal compliance.
 Not paying your staff for hours they have worked can lead to serious problems, including lawsuits.

 Prevent buddy punching